ctyar/Docs-1/contents/9/BrighterBasicConfiguration.md

 # **Basic Configuration**

-Configuration is the most labor-intensive part of using Brighter.Once you have configured Brighter, using its model of requests and handlers is straightforward
+Configuration is the most labor-intensive part of using Brighter.
+Once you have configured Brighter, using its model of requests and handlers is straightforward

 ## **Using .NET Core Dependency Injection**